select/Angular2-ES6-Babel-Browserify-Starter/README.md

 I realized that nobody has published this yet, that's why I'd like to share it with you.

-This setup ist not perfect yet and I hope can imporve it over time.
+This setup ist not perfect yet and I hope I can imporve it over time.

 ## Credits